ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 - **Text splitting**: LangChain's [_RecursiveCharacterTextSplitter_](https://js.langchain.com/docs/modules/data_connection/document_transformers/recursive_text_splitter) is used to split the text from the PDF documents into smaller chunks or passages, which are more suitable for embedding and retrieval.
 - **Embedding generation**: LangChain integrates with [various embedding models](https://js.langchain.com/docs/integrations/text_embedding), such as OpenAI's embeddings, to convert the text chunks into embeddings.
 - **Vector store integration**: LangChain provides a [_CouchbaseVectorStore_](https://js.langchain.com/docs/integrations/vectorstores/couchbase#create-vector-store) class that seamlessly integrates with Couchbase's Vector Search, allowing the app to store and search through the embeddings and their corresponding text.
-- **Chains**: Langchain provides various [chains](https://js.langchain.com/docs/modules/chains/) for different requirements.
+- **Chains**: LangChain provides various [chains](https://js.langchain.com/docs/modules/chains/) for different requirements.
 For using RAG concept, we require _Retrieval Chain_ for Retrieval and _Question Answering Chain_ for Generation part.
 We also add _Prompts_ that guide the language model's behavior and output.
 These all are combined to form a single chain which gives output from user questions.
 - **Streaming Output**: LangChain integrates with the [_StreamingTextResponse_](https://js.langchain.com/docs/expression_language/streaming) class, allowing the app to stream the generated answer to the client in real-time.

 By combining Vector Search with Couchbase, RAG, and LangChain; the PDF Chat app can efficiently ingest PDF documents, convert their content into searchable embeddings, retrieve relevant information based on user queries and conversation context, and generate context-aware and informative responses using large language models.
 This approach provides users with a powerful and intuitive way to explore and interact with large PDF files.